github/DPG-guidance/checklist.md

 #### Issue Templates

 These simply the creation of issues for your contributors.
 Issues are also a fantastic time to connect your contributors to the mission of your organization by letting them know how the issue they will be working on is going to be making someone's life better.
-This is a unique opportunity for social sector organizations.
-We also recommend that your issues let people know the following:
+This is a unique opportunity for social sector organizations that other open source projects don't have to connect contributors to your mission.
+We recommend that your issues let people know the following:
 * A summary of what the problem is and what needs to be solved.
-Ideally including information on how it will help the end users.
+Ideally including information on how it will help end users.
 * Any specific technical or process requirements that will aid in solving the issue.
 * Clear and unambiguous acceptance criteria for the issue so the contributor will know what is needed to solve the problem.

 #### Pull Request Templates

-These should outline, and provide sections for contributors to fill in the areas that you are looking for in a pull request.
+Your projects pull request template should outline and provide sections for contributors to fill in the when submitting their pull request.
 For example, if you require screenshots with your PR, include a screen shot section.

 #### GitHub Actions

 There are a lot of great actions for making the management of your project easier.
 Some that we recommend are:
-- [Close Stale Issues Action](https://github.com/marketplace/actions/close-stale-issues) - There is an emotional burden to pester people to ask if they are still working on issues and what the status is.
+- [Close Stale Issues Action](https://github.com/marketplace/actions/close-stale-issues) - There is an emotional burden to asking people if they are still working on issues and what the status is.
 This allows you to offload that burden to a GitHub Action.
 - [Issue Notifier](https://github.com/marketplace/actions/issues-notifier) - This action will notify maintainers when someone opens a critical issue that has a particular label.
 - [Many More](https://github.com/marketplace?type=actions&query=issues+) - There are additional actions to manage pull requests, translate the language in issues, and much more.